Bo Pelini: 2010 season

+2011 season

 After a disappointing end to the 2010 season, Nebraska began 2011 with wins in its first four games against Chattanooga, Fresno State, Washington, and Wyoming.
 Nebraska was defeated by the Wisconsin Badgers in the Cornhuskers' first Big Ten Conference game.
 The Cornhuskers came out strong tying it up at 14–14 with four minutes to go in the 2nd quarter, but Wisconsin's offense dominated Nebraska in the 2nd half and ending up winning the game with a score of 48–17.
 Nebraska rebounded by winning three games in a row, including a 21-point second half comeback – the largest in school history – against Ohio State and a 24–3 win versus #9 Michigan State.
 After that winning streak they were upset by the unranked Northwestern Wildcats where they suffered two fumbles inside the Northwestern 30 yard line.
 The next game for the Cornhuskers came against #12 Penn State.
 The week leading up to the game had much of the national focus revolving the firing of coach Joe Paterno and the sexual assault charges in the Penn State sex abuse scandal.
 A prayer was held before the game for both teams by Nebraska running backs coach Ron Brown.
 The Cornhuskers won the game 17–14.
 January 2, 2012, Nebraska lost the 2012 Capital One Bowl to the South Carolina Gamecocks, 13–30.